Maryland Sales Tax

 Annual: The state may also allow you to file once per year if your tax liability is low enough.

 If you are late in filing or paying your sales tax owed, there are penalties you may be liable for.
-The penalty for late filing is 10% with additional interest of no less than 1% per month on the total amount owed.
-Additional penalty may also be applied if you don’t respond after the first late payment notice is delivered.
+The penalty for late filing is up to 25%, and for calendar year 2025, the interest rate is 11.4825%.

 The state requires that you file a sales tax return even if zero tax is owed.
 This can result in a penalty if you don’t submit it by your return due date.